Preschool Pattern Worksheets

 - Guided Worksheet -A blue, navy, orange and pink crayon comes in real handy here.

 - Guided Explanation - Outline, and then draw.
+In this we show you how to relate numbers and letters to a sequence.

 - Independent Practice Worksheet - We give you 3 pieces to the pattern and ask you to finish it.